HUCKLEBERRY RAKES

 Imagine:

-• Stay for a typical three- or four-hour huckleberry picking session, and deliver enough huckleberries to your freezer for a FULL YEAR of jam, a pie, flajacks and ice cream ... without rationing (like we huckleberry hounds typically do)!
+- If the berries are good, stay for a typical three- or four-hour huckleberry picking session, and deliver enough huckleberries to your freezer for a FULL YEAR of jam, a pie, flajacks and ice cream …without rationing (like we huckleberry hounds typically do)!

 Angela Ordway